 For example, here is a 1200 x 628 image:

 If you post it from the GMB dashboard, it gets cut off significantly:

 However, if you publish the same image through OneUp, the full image posts perfectly:

 Let’s take another example with this 1080 x 1080 image:

 When you post this image directly from Google My Business, it cuts off a significant portion from both the top and bottom of the image:

 However, that same image posts fully when published through OneUp:

-Then schedule your GMB post, optionally adding any link or image to the post.
+Then choose which of your Google locations you want to schedule your GMB post to, optionally adding any link or image to the post:

 This allows you to reap the benefits of being active on Google My Business, without the hassle of constantly going back in every week to manually post something once your post expires.

 Then choose to post it now, or schedule it for a date in the future.